isackender/poke-collection/Readme.md

 The expected file format consists of one line with lowercase text.
 If a Pokémon is shiny, append `(s)` to its name.

+You can use <a href="https://convertcase.net/" target="_blank">convertcase.net</a> or any tool you like to convert to lowercase the text of your file.

 ## Filters

 ![Filter images](https://i.imgur.com/p72G5lI.png)